-There are a lot of tools, or a lot of categories of tools, that developers need to incorporate into their DevOps environment.
-Anyone in the AppSec field knows, automation tools such as static application security testing (SAST), dynamic security testing (DAST), and Software Composition Analysis (SCA) have a lot of challenges.
+There are a lot of tools (or categories of tools), that developers need to incorporate into their DevOps environment.
+Anyone in the AppSec field knows automation tools such as static application security testing (SAST), dynamic security testing (DAST), and Software Composition Analysis (SCA) have a lot of challenges.

 In this post, we discuss three of the biggest challenges with automation tools and what can be done about them.

 Challenge 1: The tools produce too many false positives